huaweicloud-latam/knowledge-base/docs/compute/functiongraph/pipeline-integration.md

 ![](/huaweicloud-knowledge-base/assets/images/Functiongraph-Pipeline-Integration/media/image35.png)

-Na página do serviço do SWR no console da HWC é possível ver que a imagem foi publicada com sucesso no repositório:
+On the SWR service page in the HWC console, you can see that the image was successfully published to the repository:

 ![](/huaweicloud-knowledge-base/assets/images/Functiongraph-Pipeline-Integration/media/image36.png)

-## **Criando a task da pipeline**
+## **Creating the pipeline task**

-A task final da pipeline em si consistirá em uma série de comandos executados no Docker que seguirão o seguinte workflow:
+The final task of the pipeline itself will consist of a series of commands executed in Docker that will follow the following workflow:

-1. Fazer login no Registry em que a imagem buildada se encontra;
+1. Log in to the Registry where the built image is located;

-2. Fazer o pull da imagem do Registry original;
+2. Pull the image from the original Registry;

-3. Fazer logout do Registry;
+3. Log out of the Registry;

-4. Fazer login no repositório SWR da Huawei;
+4. Log in to Huawei's SWR repository;

-5. Associar uma tag à imagem do item 2;
+5. Associate a tag with the image in item 2;

-6. Fazer o push da imagem no repositório SWR da Huawei;
+6. Push the image to Huawei's SWR repository;

-7. Fazer logout do repositório SWR;
+7. Log out of the SWR repository;

 ![](/huaweicloud-knowledge-base/assets/images/Functiongraph-Pipeline-Integration/media/image37.png)